SecretFoundation/SNIPs/SNIP-20.md

-# SNIP-20 Spec: Private, Fungible Tokens
+# WIP - SNIP-20 Spec: Private, Fungible Tokens

 SNIP-20, (or Secret-20) is a specification for private fungible tokens based on CosmWasm on the Secret Network.
 The name and design is loosely based on Ethereum's ERC20 standard, and is a superset of CosmWasm's CW20.
 The additions to this spec over the CW20 specification are mostly for privacy focused features, and as such will strive to maintain compatability.